Skatteetaten/aurora/docs/documentation/aurora-config.md

 To use the S3 integration, a bucket needs to exist before enabling s3 in auroraconfig.
 Refer to internal documentation to see how a new bucket is created.

+The config field objectArea(specified below) has the following acceptable pattern: lowercase characters, numbers, hyphen(-) and period(.).

 It could be wise to set some defaults in your base configuration files.
 The s3Defaults are as follows:

 | path                  | default | description                                                                                                                |